CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/run-cmaq-benchmark-pcluster_v54.hpc7g.16xlarge.md

 ## Resize the EBS Volume

-To resize the EBS volume, you will need to login to the cluster and then run the following command:
+To resize the EBS volume, run the following command:

 `sudo resize2fs /dev/nvme1n1`